Black tie

-Traditionally worn only for events after 6 p.m., black tie is less formal than white tie but more formal than informal or business dress.
-As semi-formal, black tie are worn for dinner parties (public, fraternities, private) and sometimes even to balls and weddings, although etiquette experts discourage wearing of black tie for weddings.
+Traditionally worn only for events after 6 p.m., black tie is less formal than white tie, but more formal than informal or business dress.
+As semi-formal, black tie is worn for dinner parties (public, fraternities, private) and sometimes even to balls and weddings, although etiquette experts discourage wearing of black tie for weddings.
 Traditional semi-formal day wear equivalent is black lounge suit.
 Supplementary semi-formal alternatives may be accepted for black tie: mess dress uniform, religious clothing (such as cassock), folk costumes (such as highland dress), etc.

 Name

 Dinner jacket in the context of menswear first appeared in the United Kingdom around 1887 and in the United States around 1889.
 In the 1960s it became associated in the United States with white or coloured jackets specifically.
-In modern British English, Dinner Jacket may be abbreviated to simply a "DJ".
+In modern British English, dinner jacket may be abbreviated to simply DJ.

 Tuxedo in the context of menswear originated in the United States around 1888.
 It was named after Tuxedo Park, a Hudson Valley enclave for New York's social elite where it was often seen in its early years.
 The term was capitalized until the 1930s and traditionally referred only to a white jacket.
 When the jacket was later paired with its own unique trousers and accessories in the 1900s the term began to be associated with the entire suit.
 Sometimes it is shortened to "tux".